WooCommerce Tutorial: How to Set Up eCommerce on WordPress

 Market is another multi-purpose WordPress theme that works exceptionally well with WooCommerce.
 It makes it very easy to display products for sale, and is pleasing to the eye due to its minimalist design.
 Market also comes jam-packed with features, such as stellar animations that are uncommon on other eCommerce themes.

-As stated before in this WooCommerce tutorial, extensions and plugins are what make WooCommerce such a powerful eCommerce tool.
+As stated before in this WooCommerce tutorial, extensions and plugins are some WooCommerce features that make the platform a powerful eCommerce tool.
 You can pile a ton of useful features on top of the WooCommerce core.
 It ranges from user experience enhancements, additional languages, currency options, dedicated analytics, and more.

 To install plugins on WordPress, navigate to the admin panel to Plugins -> Add New.
 The following is a brief list of some of the most popular extensions and plugins for WooCommerce: